-2.5 Usage
+2.1.4 Usage

-The wall cutout garden will be used as an educational supplement in the client's classroom to allow students to observe aboveground and belowground plant growth.
-It will be designed to allow students to look through a window into a planter box and see the plants root system, reinforcing classroom lessons on plant growth.
+The wall cutout garden will be used as an educational supplement in the client representative's classroom to allow students to observe aboveground and belowground plant growth.
+It will be designed to allow students to look through a window into a planter box and see the plants root structures, reinforcing classroom lessons on plant growth.
+The wall cutout garden will be designed to last at for at least 5 years without significant replacement of componets.

-2.6 Production Volume
+2.1.5 Production Volume